Peel Watershed

 80% of the region is made up of conservation areas, including Special Management Areas and Wilderness Areas.

 20% of the region is Integrated Management Areas.
-A new set of standard terms and conditions for projects have been developed and are available here.
+A new set of standard terms and conditions are required for new projects in the region.

 Maps